A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting: Concluding Remarks

 \section{Concluding Remarks}

-We earlier asserted rather boldly that our statistical regression model (SRM) is ``quite sophisticated in certain respects relevant for forecasting".
-As it turned out, its 2020 performance was in the middle of the pack, not a bad start for such a simple approach, even if one year's acceptable performance is hardly definitive.
-In any event one can immediately see several avenues for potential improvement.
-For example, one could:
+We earlier asserted that our benchmark predictive model (BPM) is quite sophisticated in certain respects.
+As it turned out, its performance in the 2020 Sea Ice Outlook competition was in the middle of the pack, a thoroughly respectable performance for a simple BPM.
+And the point, of course, is not that the BPM should dominate its competitors, but rather that it should serve as a simple benchmark against which allegedly more sophisticated competitors can be compared.

+Following that path, one may use the BPM as the reference model in ``skill score glide charts" for climate model evaluation and comparison, tracking relative forecasting performance of competitors vs BPM as time evolves and the target date is approached.
+Such competitor vs BPM skill score glide charts are proposed and explored in work in progress \citep{DGGC2022}.